natcap/invest.users-guide/source/urban_cooling_model.rst

 Interpreting Results
 ====================

-The following is a short description of each of the outputs from the urban cooling model.
-Final results are found within the user defined Workspace specified for this model run.
-"Suffix" in the following file names refers to the optional user-defined suffix input to the model.
-Parameter log: Each time the model is run, a text (.txt) file is created in the Workspace.
-This file lists the parameter values and output messages for its run and are named according to the service, date, and time.
-When contacting NatCap about errors in a model run, please include the parameter log.

 * hm_[Suffix].tif: The calculated HMI.
 * uhi_results_[Suffix].shp: A copy of the input vector "Area of Interest" with the following additional fields:
     * "avg_cc" - Average CC value (-).